Congrats on your first Renaissance Faire! You are in for quite a day. I have a few do’s and don’ts to share about costumes for the special occasion.

 Whatever the reason, here are some ideas for creating more unique Renaissance Faire costumes.

 - Choose the time period: The majority of Ren Faire’s are set in Elizabethan England.
 However, the one you will attend might be somewhat different, so visit the event website to be sure.
-Here’s a list of California Renaissance Faires from Raven Fox Capes and Cloaks.
+Here’s a list of California Renaissance Faires that we update several times a year.

 - Choose a social class: The options include royalty and nobility, the middle class, and the lower class or peasants.